Five Core Elements of a Healthy Marriage

 • Do you live in a sin-confessing home?
 Elaborate on your answer.

-If you do not regularly practice repentance, you cannot consistently model Jesus—the person that defines you.
+If you do not regularly practice repentance, you cannot consistently model Jesus—the Person that defines you.
 Repentance is an area where I failed miserably during the early years of our marriage.
 It was the first five years of our marriage when I never confessed any sin to my wife.
 It is a horrible thing to say, but it is true.
-Though I often sinned against her, God, and my children, owning, confessing, and trying to repent of those sins was not part of my lifestyle.
+Though I often sinned against her and God, owning, confessing, and trying to repent of those sins was not part of my Christian life.
+My lack of repentance skewed the message that I wanted my wife to hear and experience through me.
+I marginalized my sin—the things I did wrong—and it obscured the picture of Christ.
+While I would be quick to let her know where she had failed me through her misdeeds, I did not own my sins.
+I was a hypocrite.

 One of the best things you can do for your spouse and children is model repentance before them.
 Show them how to be Christlike (He was sinless) by teaching them how to remove sin, as observed by your example of repentance.

 • When was the last time you confessed your sin to your spouse?
+How would your spouse answer this question?

 • When was the last time you confessed your sin to your children?
+How would your children answer this question?

 If you are not married or do not have children, ask these questions to two or three of your trusted friends, those who love you and know you well enough to speak the truth to you.

-3 – Serving
+Serving

 • Modeling: Let’s suppose your heart desires to model the life of the Savior consistently.

-• Repenting: Let’s further suppose that you are regularly “cleaning up your messes” by intentionally removing your sin (1 John 1:7-10).
+• Repenting: Let’s further suppose that you are regularly cleaning up your messes by intentionally removing your sin (1 John 1:7-10).

 • Would your spouse characterize you as a servant?

 • Are you here to be served or to serve?
-Explain.

 • Does anyone in your home out-serve you?
 Why or why not?
 See Romans 12:10.